garfix/nli-go/doc/manual/knowledge-engineer/quantification.md

 ## Quant foreach

-The function `quant_foreach` is exactly like find, with one important distinction: `do` checks the quantifier _during_ the loop as well.
+The function `do` is exactly like find, with one important distinction: `do` checks the quantifier _during_ the loop as well.

     foreach E2-range-set as E2 in inner range {
         execute scope, bound with single E1 and E2, and add binding to b2